 Train all employees to use the intranet

-- Your intranet should be intuitive, so people can get started without any training.
+- Your intranet should be intuitive, so people can post content and edit pages without needing extensive training.

 - Check what training and support materials are available from your intranet provider.